Due to system limitations, you can purchase only one plan per checkout.

 To learn more about templates, click here

 Ok, ok...Chris and Shaun definitely aren't the BEST woodworkers in the world.
-But they have dedicated years of their life to getting pretty darn good at their craft...and more importantly, perfecting the art of teaching others.
+But they have dedicated years of their lives to getting pretty darn good at their craft...and more importantly, perfecting the art of teaching others.

 With over 20 years of combined woodworking experience, over 70 million views on YouTube, Chris and Shaun have a unique ability to explain even the most complicated woodworking techniques in a simple and easy to understand way.